developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 		:::javascript
 		(function() {

-        // Poll for jQuery to come into existence var checkReady = function(callback) {
+        // Poll for EB namespace to come into existence var checkReady = function(callback) {
             if (window.EB) {
                 callback(EB);